katjaweb/Machine-Learning-with-Logistic-Regression/README.md

 |18   | MonthlyCharges   | Numerical   | The amount charged to the customer monthly   |
 |19   | TotalCharges   | Numerical   | The total amount charged to the customer   |
 |20   | Churn   | Categorical   | Whether the customer churned or not (Yes or No)   |

+## Objectives

+- Analyze the dataset and understand its features.
+- Clean and preprocess the data for modeling.
+- Perform feature engineering to enhance predictive power.
+- Apply logistic regression to classify customer churn.
+- Optimize logistic regression model parameters.
+- Interpret the model’s results and insights.

 ## License